fabiospampinato/overstated/README.md

 ```

 - ℹ️ If you're using TypeScript you should provide the type of the state object.
-- ℹ️ If the next state depends on the current state you should call `setState` with a function, to make sure that you're computing the next state properly.
+- ℹ️ If the next state depends on the current state you should call `setState` with a function, to make sure that the state is computed properly and you aren't using an older version of the state object.
 - ℹ️ You should always define your methods like this: `foo = () => {}` rather than like this: `foo () {}` so that you will never have to call `Function#bind` on them when using them.
-- ℹ️ If your method is mutating the state you should always `return` the value returned by `setState`, so that other methods can `await` it if needed.
+- ℹ️ If your method is updating the state you should always `return` the value returned by `setState`, so that other methods can `await` it if needed.
 - ℹ️ In general stores are just plain classes, so testing them is easy.

 ###### Suspension

-Overstated's stores have the ability to "suspend" React re-renders that would otherwise occur because of state changes, this is useful when you want to update the state many times but only want to cause one re-render.
-This is the interface:
+Overstated's stores have the ability to "suspend" React re-renders that would otherwise occur when their state changes, this is useful when you want to update the state many times but only want to cause one re-render.
+This is the related interface:

 ```ts
 class Store {